chicbass/chicbass.github.io/aem_ex_e.md

 3. Text Component

 >53
-> What la the role of an AFM Implementerin a typical AFM Screens project?
+> What is the role of an AEM Implementerin a typical AEM Screens project?

 1. System Administrator
 2. Experience Author
 3. **Developer**

 >54
-> When a user searches for a keyword on a webpage, the search keyword Is appended to the URl as a URI parameter This page is not being cached in the dispatcher.
+> When a user searches for a keyword on a webpage, the search keyword Is appended to the URl as a URl parameter This page is not being cached in the dispatcher.
 What could be the reason that this page is failing to be cached in the dispatcher?

-1. **Thedispatcher Is not configured correctly**
+1. **The dispatcher Is not configured correctly**
 2. A static page cannot be cached
-3. The page URL Is not correct
+3. The page URL is not correct

 >55
-> What la a Document of Record (DoR) of an adaptive form?
+> What is a Document of Record (DoR) of an adaptive form?

 1. **A PDF version of an adaptive form**
 2. A JSON schema for an adaptive form
 3. An XML pre-fill data of an adaptive form

 >56
 > Which method does Adobe recommend for managing access control lists?
-V

 1. Assign permission directly to users
 2. **Assign permission to groups**